JustAn0therDev/lil-link/README.md

 ## "Database"

 For the "database", I'm using a simple `.txt` file that stores a part of an `uuid` and saves it as "key value" in the file (e.g. `uuid url`), separating each "key value" by "\n" characters.
 For the worst case in a search (for a recently registered URL, which will be the last record in the file), the complexity of a search will be `O(N)`, "N" being the number of records in the file (I'll make it better).

+The odds of a part of an `uuid` being the same is validated as well, so if it does happen, the API will return an error prompting the client to request another ID for that URL.

 I might try using MongoDB for this, since it's a pretty straight forward implementation and usage.
 I also tried as much as I could to make all of the logic of persisting the
 `uuid` and URL data separated from the classes that should only be an interface between the database and the controllers and from the routes and other configurations, so when it comes to changing